Henonemus: Species

+Henonemus contains the following valid species:

 Distribution

 H. intermedius originates from the Araguaia River basin in Brazil.
 H. macrops and H. punctatus both are known from the Amazon River basin, the former from Brazil and the latter from Brazil, Ecuador, and Peru.
 H. taxistigmus inhabits the Rupununi River basin in Guyana.
 H. triacanthopomus has been collected in the Apure and Arauca Rivers and in Caño Macareo in the Orinoco Delta, but is probably distributed through the entire middle and lower reaches of the Orinoco River basin.

 Description

 Fish of the genus Henonemus have an opercle with two odontodes (though H. triacanthopomus differs from other Henonemus in that there are three or four odontodes in specimens greater than 80 millimetres or 3.1 in SL) and the teeth of the most posterior row on the premaxilla and the dentary proximally turned to the midline then abruptly bent laterally in the distal half, and arranged in a compact band.
 They may grow about 4.1–9.4 centimetres (1.6–3.7 in) SL.